ombegov/policy-v2/_m-17-05/section-2.md

 * Cross-Sector Dependency; and
 * Potential Impact.

-Appropriate analysis of the incident will include the agency CIO, the Chieflnformation Security Officer (CISO), mission or system owners, and if the occurrence is a breach, the SAOP.
+Appropriate analysis of the incident will include the agency CIO, the Chief lnformation Security Officer (CISO), mission or system owners, and if the occurrence is a breach, the SAOP.
 The definition above leverages the NCISS and therefore creates uniformity in terminology and criteria utilized by agencies and the US-CERT incident responders.

 Other than breaches (which are addressed separately), if the incident meets the definition of a "major incident," it is also a "significant cyber incident" for purposes of PPD-41. <sup>[12](#myfootnote1)</sup>  Thus, a "major incident" as defined above will also trigger the coordination mechanisms outlined in PPD-41, including a Cyber Unified Coordination Group (CUCG).

 ### A Breach that Constitutes a Major Incident

-A breach constitutes a "major incident" when it involves PII that, if exfiltrated, modified,  deleted, or otherwise compromised, is likely to result in demonstrable harm to the national security interests, foreign relations, or economy of the United States, or to the public confidence, civil liberties, or public health and safety of the American people. <sup>[13](#myfootnote1)</sup>   An unauthorized modification of, <sup>[14](#myfootnote1)</sup>  unauthorized deletion of, <sup>[15](#myfootnote1)</sup> unauthorized  exfiltration of, <sup>[17](#myfootnote1)</sup> or unauthorized access to <sup>[17](#myfootnote1)</sup> 100,000 or more individuals'  PII constitutes a "major incident." <sup>[18](#myfootnote1)</sup>
+A breach constitutes a "major incident" when it involves PII that, if exfiltration, modified,  deleted, or otherwise compromised, is likely to result in demonstrable harm to the national security interests, foreign relations, or economy of the United States, or to the public confidence, civil liberties, or public health and safety of the American people. <sup>[13](#myfootnote1)</sup>   An unauthorized modification of, <sup>[14](#myfootnote1)</sup>  unauthorized deletion of, <sup>[15](#myfootnote1)</sup> unauthorized  exfiltration of, <sup>[17](#myfootnote1)</sup> or unauthorized access to <sup>[17](#myfootnote1)</sup> 100,000 or more individuals'  PII constitutes a "major incident." <sup>[18](#myfootnote1)</sup>

 ### Congressional Reporting